icons.svg

 🥗 Nutritional Information (Per 100g, Raw Leaves)

-Vitamin A 337 mcg
+Vitamin A337 mcg

 Note: Fresh coriander leaves are nutrient-dense per calorie.
 Coriander seeds have a different nutritional profile with higher essential oil content, offering more concentrated medicinal benefits.